TrevTheDev/asyncChain/README.md

 This callback is made after the `lastElement` was specified as true via [`ElementDone`](#elementdoneresult-lastelement), or after `chain.done` is called.
 If after this callback any items remain in the chain an error will be thrown.
-An error will be thrown if `chain.add` is called.
+An error will be thrown if `chain.add` is called after `ChainDoneCb`.

-* `result` \<`any`> result returned from`ElementDone` or `chain.done`
+* `result` \<`any`> result returned from last`ElementDone` or `chain.done`

 ## ChainEmptyCb()

 This callback is made every time the chain contains no further elements to process.

-# Assumption & Limitation
+# Limitation

-`asyncChain` provides no error handling for errors that may occur during the processing of an element.
-If an error should occur it should be appropriately handled to not leave any enqueued elements in an un-processable state.
+`asyncChain` provides no handling for errors that may occur during the processing of an element.
+If an error occurs it should be appropriately handled to not leave any enqueued elements in an un-processable state.
-`asyncChain` tracks the start of async calls sequentially and only processes one async call at a time, however some use cases will exist where the start need not be sequential and processing can be paralleled, but where the end results need to be processed sequential.
-It would not be hard to modify this code to do so, but for simplicity, it has not been done.